dan-subic/ratbags/docs/src/extras/magic-crafting.md

 ### Procedure

-When a _Craft_ is made, the Referee and the PC's player- the Crafter- go down the following list.
+When a Permanent _Craft_ is made, the Referee and the PC's player- the Crafter- go down the following list.

 1. The Referee and the Crafter agree on what the _Element_ and the _Target_ are.
 2. The Referee asks the Crafter- "What new _Power_ does the _Target_ gain?"
 The Referee can veto.